CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 NVIDIA recommends you use an SNMPv3 username and password instead of the read-only community; SNMPv3 does not expose the password in the `GetRequest` and `GetResponse` packets and can also encrypt packet contents.
 You can configure multiple usernames for different user roles with different levels of access to various MIBs.

 {{%notice note%}}
-The default snmpd.conf file contains the default user _snmptrapusernameX.
+The default snmpd.conf file contains the default `user _snmptrapusernameX`.
 You cannot use this username for authentication.
 SNMP traps require this username.
 {{%/notice%}}

 ### Command Syntax